 Air pollution is when harmful substances are in the air that we breathe.
 National agencies and organizations report the following:

 Nearly 5 out of 10 Americans live in areas of unhealthy levels of ozone (smog) or particle pollution (soot).
-The most vulnerable people are infants, children, older adults, and those living with chronic lung disease such as asthma and COPD.
+Those at greatest risk are infants, children, older adults, and those living with chronic lung disease such as asthma and COPD.

 The health effects of air pollution are many.
-Air pollution levels are tied to increased respiratory health problems.
+It's tied to breathing problems.
 This includes asthma.
-They are also linked to premature death, cancer, and long-term damage to the respiratory and cardiovascular systems.
+They are also linked to early death, cancer, and long-term damage to the breathing, and heart and blood vessel systems.